NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

 As shown, each path that is generated has a distinct list of nodes.
-Additionally, no auxiliary graph has any brainching paths included.
+Additionally, no auxiliary graph has any branching paths included.
 Even though a0 and a1 share an intermediate node, since a1 contains a node that a0 does not, they are kept separate.
 Additionally, a0 also contains two parallel, but not branching, edges between two of its nodes.
 Also, note that a2 represents the direct lookup edge between Crohn's and Parkinson's.
 If a lookup edge between the two input nodes exists, this edge should be returned as a path as well.

 These paths are the ones that would be returned by the unconstrained version of the intial query shown aboce, but running the constrained version as well would return slightly different paths.